macdaliot/php-weathermap-statseeker/README.md

 `*/5 * * * * <path_to_ss-wm.sh> > /dev/null 2>&1`
 E.g. `*/5 * * * * home/user1/ss-wm/ss-wm.sh > /dev/null 2>&1`

-**Note:** the cron can be configured to run the shell script 'map-only' mode, where interface utilization statistics are collected, but on-hover graphs are not.
-This mode can be enabled with the 'maponly' parameter.
-E.g. `*/5 * * * * home/user1/ss-wm/ss-wm.sh maponly > /dev/null 2>&1`

 ## Version History